Aslı Erdoğan: Writing career

 Her first story, The Final Farewell Note, won third prize in the 1990 Yunus Nadi Writing Competition.
-Her first novel, Kabuk Adam (Crust Man), was published in 1994 and was followed in 1996 by Mucizevi Mandarin (Miraculous Mandarin) a series of interconnected short stories.
+Her first novel, Kabuk Adam (Crust Man), was published in 1994 and was followed in 1996 by Mucizevi Mandarin (The Miraculous Mandarin) a series of interconnected short stories.
 Her short story Wooden Birds received first prize from Deutsche Welle radio in a 1997 competition and her second novel, Kırmızı Pelerinli Kent (The City in Crimson Cloak), received numerous accolades abroad and has been published in English translation.

 She was the Turkish representative of PEN International's Writers in Prison Committee from 1998 to 2000.
 She also wrote a column entitled The Others for the Turkish newspaper Radikal, the articles from which were later collected and published as the book Bir Yolculuk Ne Zaman Biter (When a Journey Ends).

-She is widely traveled and has an interest in anthropology and Native American culture.
+She has widely traveled and has an interest in anthropology and Native American culture.

 From December 2011 to May 2012, at the invitation of the Literaturhaus Zürich and the PWG Foundation, Erdoğan was Zürich's "writer in residence".

 She was a writer-in-resident for the ICORN in Kraków, Poland in 2016.
 After her return to Turkey, she continued to write for the pro-Kurdish daily Özgür Gündem.